quochien/rails-sample/README.md

 ### To send in a submission

 Ideally, you can send a pull request to this repository.
-Remember to use starting point rar fileas an starting point for your changes.
+Remember to use branch an starting point for your changes.

 Treat it as an open project, our team will collaborate with you to refine the concepts.
 If you want to get clarification on a challenge or a specific point open an issue and ask!
 We'd love to work together to think through this design problem.
 We can both get a feel for each other in the process.

-**Although we prefer a public submission - we understand that could be awkward if you are currently employed.
-If that's the case you can email your submission to john@withbetter.com - please treat it in the same way, an open design challenge we are collaborating on.**
+Make Readme with template

 # Starting point project for code challenge